Excel to CSV UTF8

 This are the names in Japanese and we have proper English meaning for each of the words here.
 Now let’s convert the file to CSV format now.

-Step 1: Click Save As button or press the F12 shortcut key.
+Step 1: Click Save As button or press the F12 shortcut in excel.

 Step 2: Choose the destination folder to save the file as a CSV file.